AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

 \subsection{Stage I: Bayesian Auto-Tuning under Realistic Costs}

-The first stage of our framework employs Bayesian optimization to efficiently search the vast parameter space.
-We utilize the Tree-structured Parzen Estimator (TPE) algorithm \citep{bergstra2011algorithms}, as implemented in the Optuna framework \citep{akiba2019optuna}, to guide the search.
-The process begins by defining a wide range for each parameter, allowing the optimizer to explore diverse regions of the configuration space.
-In each trial, the optimizer suggests a new parameter set, a backtest is executed, and the resulting scalar objective function value is reported back.
-The TPE algorithm uses this history to build a probabilistic model, progressively focusing the search on more promising regions that are likely to yield high cost-adjusted performance.
+The first stage of the framework employs Bayesian optimization to efficiently search the parameter space.
+The implementation uses the Tree-structured Parzen Estimator algorithm \citep{bergstra2011algorithms}, as implemented in Optuna \citep{akiba2019optuna}, to guide the search.

-\paragraph{Why TPE (and why not grid / evolutionary / GP-BO)?} We select TPE because our search space \(\Theta\) contains mixed continuous/discrete parameters, conditional blocks (many knobs are enabled/disabled), and hard feasibility constraints.
-In this setting, the TPE family is a practical and widely used sampler for conditional search spaces \citep{bergstra2011algorithms,akiba2019optuna} and performs well in compute-limited regimes where only a modest number of strict backtest evaluations is feasible.
-By contrast, grid search scales poorly with dimension and discretization choices; random search is a strong baseline for hyperparameter optimization under limited budgets \citep{bergstra2012random}; evolutionary methods can be effective but often require larger evaluation budgets and more careful constraint handling \citep{goldberg1989ga,storn1997de,hansen2006cmaes}; and Gaussian-process Bayesian optimization is less convenient for high-dimensional conditional spaces.
-Importantly, AutoQuant is sampler-agnostic: any black-box optimizer that proposes \(\theta\) and consumes scalar scores can be substituted without changing the strict execution/cost semantics or the Stage~II screening policies.
+\paragraph{Why TPE Relative to Grid Search, Evolutionary Methods, and GP-BO} TPE is selected because the search space \(\Theta\) contains mixed continuous/discrete parameters, conditional blocks, and hard feasibility constraints.
+In this setting, TPE is a practical and widely used sampler for conditional search spaces and performs well in compute-limited regimes.
+By contrast, grid search scales poorly with dimension; random search is a strong baseline under limited budgets; evolutionary methods can be effective but often require larger evaluation budgets and more careful constraint handling; and Gaussian-process Bayesian optimization is less convenient for high-dimensional conditional spaces.
+Importantly, AutoQuant is sampler-agnostic: any black-box optimizer, including genetic algorithms, differential evolution, or GP-based Bayesian optimization, can be substituted if it proposes \(\theta\) and consumes scalar scores.
+Such a substitution would not change the strict execution/cost semantics or the Stage~II screening policies.
+The present manuscript therefore justifies TPE as a practical implementation choice rather than as an algorithmic contribution.
+To assess sampler sensitivity, the empirical section also reports a same-budget benchmark against random search, DE, GA, and GP-based Bayesian optimization.
+That benchmark supports sampler substitutability under the same strict evaluator; in the reported run, GP-BO finds the strongest training-window candidate.

-In the BTC/USDT STRICT4H case study reported in this manuscript, we fix the Stage I search budget ex ante at \(N_{\mathrm{opt}}=40\) TPE trials on the training window.
-This budget is deliberately modest and is not intended to exhaustively explore the strategy space; it is used to generate a small but diverse candidate pool whose robustness is then tested in Stage II.